MaqGo/Tableau-Health-Survey/README.md

 Explore dashboards and interact with filters
 ## 💡 Insights
 This project reveals:
-Strong correlation between income and life expectancy Outliers and surprises in regional health performances Time-based improvements and setbacks across countries
+- Strong correlation between income and life expectancy
+- Outliers and surprises in regional health performances -Time-based improvements and setbacks across countries
 ## 🛠 Tools Used
 - Tableau Desktop
 - Excel